sidx64/agile-with-jira/README.md

 # agile-with-jira
-A simple primer for Agile beginners with JIRA
+A simple primer for agile beginnings with JIRA